Don't Worry, Be Happy: Composition and recording

+The song was recorded by McFerrin at Fantasy Studios in Berkeley, California, using only eight tracks.
+McFerrin sang his vocal parts into his preferred microphone, a Neumann U 87.

 Critical reception

 Kieran McCarthy of AllMusic expected that the song would "probably remain prevalent in pop culture as long as humans speak English and play music."
-Pan-European magazine Music & Media picked it as Single of the Week.
-They wrote, "Cool a capella by this unusual artist.
+Pan-European magazine Music & Media picked it as Single of the Week, writing "Cool a capella by this unusual artist.
 Uncomplicated music stripped down to the basics, but missing absolutely nothing.
 This recording will appeal to everybody who is on the lookout for something different.
 With the reggae-style vocals and a snappy rhythm, this Linda Goldstein produced US top 10 single is a novelty record of considerable substance."

 Music video

-The comedic original music video for the song, directed by Drew Takahashi, stars McFerrin, Robin Williams, and Bill Irwin, and is somewhat shorter than the album version.
+The music video for the song is playful and comedic in nature.
+Directed by Drew Takahashi, it features McFerrin, Robin Williams, and Bill Irwin engaging in various humorous antics while cutting back and forth to McFerrin singing along with the lyrics, and is somewhat shorter than the album version.

 Awards

 At the 1989 Grammy Awards, "Don't Worry, Be Happy" won the awards for Song of the Year, Record of the Year, and Best Male Pop Vocal Performance.